luxfi/cli/README.md

 - Creation of Lux EVM, and custom virtual machine subnet configurations
 - Precompile integration and configuration
 - Local deployment of subnets for development and rapid prototyping
-- Fuji Testnet and Lux Mainnet deployment of subnets
+- Testnet and Lux Mainnet deployment of subnets
 - Ledger support
 - Lux Package Manager Integration